(26 Jan) Happy 71st Republic Day Wishes Quotes Whatsapp Status Dp India Flag Images 2020

-(26 Jan) Happy 71st Republic Day Wishes Quotes Whatsapp Status Dp India Flag Images 2020 : Republic day is an important day in India.
+Republic day is an important day in India.
 It’s when the Indian constitution was written on Jan 26th 1950.
-This day is very significant in Indian history as on this day India became republic from the ‘British Dominion’.
+This day is very significant in Indian history as on this day India became a republic from the ‘British Dominion’.
 Every year this day is celebrated with much enthusiasm throughout India.
 26th January Day Quotes

 This transition of India into a sovereign democratic republic nation is indeed a historical event.
 Republic Day is one of the three national holidays of India and the greatest festival celebrated in the country.